fluencelabs/ethdenver-hackathon/web3-examples/Readme.md

 where the artifacts directory serves as a convenient destination for the wasm files we create with the build process.

-Recall from the [create a service](https://fluence-labs.readme.io/docs/services-development) docs that a service is comprised of one or more modules.
+Recall from the [create a service](https://fluence.dev/docs/services-development) docs that a service is comprised of one or more modules.
 For for the purposes of a our tutorial, we are working with a "fat" service, i.e., one service with multiple modules.
 For all intents and purposes, this is not advisable but helpful for keeping things tight for this overview.

 ### Getting Started With Fluence and Web3 Services
 [WASM](https://developer.mozilla.org/en-US/docs/WebAssembly) is a relatively new concept and WASM for backend  is even newer, e.g., [wasmer](https://github.com/wasmerio/wasmer), [WASI](https://github.com/CraneStation/wasi), but maturing at a rapid clip.
 Yet, there are still limitations we need to be aware of.
 For example, sock support and async capabilities are currently not available.
 Not to worry, we can work around those constraints without too much heavy lifting and still build effective solutions.

 For the time being, our go-to transport comes courtesy of [curl](https://curl.se/docs/) as a service.
 Please note that since curl generally does not provide web socket (ws, wss) capabilities, https is our transport tool of choice.
 This has a few implications especially when it comes blockchain client access as a service.
 For example, a subset of the Ethereum JSON RPC calls in [Infura](https://infura.io/docs/ethereum/wss/introduction), are only accessible via wss.
 Luckily, [Alchemy](https://www.alchemyapi.io/) offers a viable alternative for those not running their own node.
 Using curl generally has no performance penalties and in most cases actually speeds things up but it should be noted that leaving the WASM sandbox comes at a cost: a node provider can easily monitor and exploit curl call data, such as api-keys.
 If that is a concern, we recommend you run your own node; if it is more of a testnet concern, we recommend using project-specific api-keys, and rotate them periodically.

-As mentioned earlier, async is currently not quite there but the Fluence team has implemented a [cron-like](https://fluence-labs.readme.io/docs/built-in-services#script-add) scrint to allow polling as part of the native node services.
+As mentioned earlier, async is currently not quite there but the Fluence team has implemented a [cron-like](https://fluence.dev/docs/built-in-services#script-add) script to allow polling as part of the native node services.

 From a development perspective, a little extra care needs to be taken with respect to error management.
 Specifically, Result<_,_> does not work out of the box in WASI.
 If you want to return a Result, you need to implement your own.
 See the [example](facade/src/fce_results.rs) code.